embellishing/embellish/docs/api/react.md

 </td><td>

-Creates the specified conditions based on available hooks.
+Creates reusable conditions based on the provided hooks, each consisting of either a hook id or a logical combination using the `and`<!-- -->, `or`<!-- -->, and `not` operators.

 </td></tr>